GlazeTech/TeraStore/README.md

 ```
 This closes the dev services again.

-Be aware: while it seems to work to have the dev and test services running simultaneously, I have seen some weird behaviour once in a while.
+~~Be aware: while it seems to work to have the dev and test services running simultaneously, I have seen some weird behaviour once in a while.
-Thus, I tend to take the dev services down before I run the test suite.
+Thus, I tend to take the dev services down before I run the test suite.~~
+Running all the services (PROD, DEV, TEST) concurrently should be fixed now.

 ## Testing